 IoT Solutions for Manufacturing

-• extending nomenclature of IoT devices,
+• Extending nomenclature of IoT devices;

 Challenges in IoT Manufacturing Development: Better Cybersecurity for IoT & Cost-Effectiveness

+As stated above, there were two tasks for us.
 One task has been mandated by the client (better IoT cybersecurity).
 The other was a latent issue (device configuration/cost-efficient administration).
 Solving one without the other wouldn’t produce a competitive technology.
-Since the client’s intention was to enable complex IoT system deployment in an industrial setting, the initial challenge was to produce a product, while being mandated to develop a feature.
+Since the client intended to enable complex IoT system deployment in an industrial setting, the initial challenge was to produce a product while being mandated to develop a feature.

-We’ve already created an article dedicated to IoT security covering the layers where security breaches can occur and possible precaution measures.
+We’ve already created an article dedicated to IoT security, covering the layers where security breaches can occur and possible precaution measures.

-Here are the most common OT security problems in manufacturing according to Deloitte that are connected to IoT and all the Industry 4.0 implementations.
+Here are the most common OT security problems in manufacturing, according to Deloitte, that are connected to IoT and all the Industry 4.0 implementations.

 IoT Solutions for Manufacturing